p3r7/blog/_posts/2020-07-06-emacs-shell-buffer-resurrect.md

 ---

-This article is part of a multi-post series auto-killing and resurrecting interactive shell buffers:
+This article is part of a multi-post series about how to better deal with interactive shell buffers in Emacs:
  - [Auto-close Emacs interpreter buffers](2020/05/13/emacs-comint-buffer-auto-close)
  - [Magically resurrect Emacs shell buffers](2020/07/06/emacs-shell-buffer-resurrect)